Continuous-variable quantum sensing of a dissipative reservoir: Non-Markovian sensing

 \subsection{Our sensing scheme}

-In our quantum sensing scheme, a harmonic oscillator is employed as the probe to detect the spectral density of a dissipative thermal reservoir.
+As displayed in Fig.~\ref{fig:fig1}, in our quantum sensing scheme, a harmonic oscillator is employed as the probe to detect the spectral density of a dissipative thermal reservoir.
 The whole Hamiltonian of the probe plus the reservoir can be described by $H=H_{\text{p}}+H_{\text{r}}+H_{\text{int}}+H_{\text{c}}$.
 Here

 is the Hamiltonian of the probe,

 denotes the Hamiltonian of the thermal reservoir,

 describes the probe-reservoir interaction, which is responsible for the encoding process in our sensing scheme, and